MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/purchasing-how-record-purchase-price-discount-payment-agreements.md

 The invoice discount is now set up and assigned to the vendor in question.
 When you select the vendor code in the **Invoice Disc.
 Code** field on other vendor cards, the same invoice discount is assigned to those vendors.

-## <a name="to-choose-a-principle-for-posting-purchase-discounts"></a>To choose a principle for posting purchase discounts
+## To choose a principle for posting purchase discounts

 When you post a purchase invoice that includes one or more discounts, you can choose between two principles for posting discount amounts.
 You can post discounts separately or you can subtract discounts from invoice discounts.